 Paying to sleep sucks.

 When you’re backpacking and trying to keep your expenses to a minimum, staying in fancy hotels is unlikely to happen.
 Unless you’re in a budget friendly country like Laos, Bolivia or Romania.
-But in Switzerland, hotel prices will bring you to tears more than chopping an onion that’s come straight out of the ground does.
+But as you know, Switzerland doesn't fall into that category.

 1.1 Hostels in general

-But most of all, hostels allow you to save a considerable amount of money since you’ll be sharing a room with other people.
-Usually, a dorm sleeps between four and ten people and you can either choose to stay in a gender separated or a mixed dorm.
+Most of all, hostels allow you to save a considerable amount of money since you’ll be sharing a room with other people.
+Usually, a dorm sleeps between four and ten people and you can either choose to stay in a gender separated dorm or in a mixed dorm.

 What I love about hostels is the free stuff they usually come with.
-Be that a weekly rooftop barbecue, free breakfast, the odd yoga class, semi-fast wifi, a ticket to use public transport or a free walking tour around town.
+Be that a weekly rooftop barbecue, free breakfast, the odd yoga class, semi-fast wifi, a public transport ticket or a free walking tour around town.

 1.2 Hostels in Switzerland

-But the benefits don’t stop here.
-Being a member also entitles you to discounts on local activities, language courses, outdoor shops, bike rentals, rail passes with Interrail or Eurail and much more.
+But the benefits don't stop with a cheaper bed.
+Being a member also entitles you to discounts on local activities, language courses, outdoor shops, bike rentals and even rail passes with Interrail* and Eurail*.

 A curse for the hotel industry - a blessing for everyone trying to find a cool place to stay.

-If you travel with someone else or in a group, renting an apartment or a room with Airbnb can work out a lot cheaper than paying for several individual beds in a hostel or hotel.
+If you can split the costs with someone else, renting an apartment or a room with Airbnb can work out a lot cheaper than paying for individual beds in a hostel or hotel.

 For more information about Airbnb and tips on how to find a host, read this helpful article by Nomadic Matt.

 Sleeping on straw is a unique way to spend a night out of the ordinary.
-On the Agrotourismus website, you’ll find over 300 farms providing accommodation in their stables or homes.
+On Agrotourismus, you'll find over 300 farms providing accommodation in their stables or homes.
 Offers include everything from a pillow on a bale of straw to a whole apartment.

 Prices range between 20 and 45 CHF per person with breakfast (usually) included.
 Depending on where you are, this works out slightly cheaper than staying at a hostel.
 And the views you sometimes get on these farms are definitely worth taking a little detour out of the city.

 Putting up your own tent is another great way to spend a night without hurting your wallet.
-Check the Swiss Camping website for the exact locations as well as the facilities each campsite comes with.
+Check helpful sites like Swiss Camping or Swisscamps to find the exact location as well as the facilities each campsite comes with.

-Prices range between 6 and 15 CHF per person.
-Some campsites are slightly pricier, especially in the Canton of Ticino during high season.
-But you shouldn’t have to pay more than 20 CHF anywhere.
+Prices range between 6 up to 20 CHF per person or per tent.
+Some campsites are slightly pricier, especially in the Canton of Ticino during the summer holidays.

-If you’re a spontaneous traveller, you can just show up at a campsite without making a reservation.
-Usually, this shouldn’t be a problem.
-But if you travel during school break or public holidays, calling ahead to check if they have enough space is a good idea.
+If you're a spontaneous traveller, you can just show up at a campsite without making a reservation.
+However, if you travel during school break or on public holidays, calling ahead to check if they have a spot for you is a good idea.

-Not surprisingly, glamping costs a lot more than “normal” camping does.
+Obviously, glamping costs a lot more than regular camping.
 Expect to pay between 35 and 50 CHF during low season and 40 to 60 CHF during high season.
-That’s if you’re sharing the costs with someone because you pay per night, not per person.
-So if you travel on your own, you’re better off choosing another option.

 4.3 Wild camping

 People often ask me if wild camping is allowed in Switzerland.
-And the answer is yes.
+And the answer is technically yes.

-Well, pretty much.
 Depending on which canton or municipality you’d like to set up camp in, there may be certain restrictions.
-But if you follow these rules, you should be fine.
+But if you stick to the following points, you should be fine.

 - Sometimes, the government imposes fire restrictions you need to be aware of.
-During dry times, lighting a fire is forbidden and the fines for violating this are high.
-As in several thousand Swiss Francs high.
+During dry times, lighting a fire is forbidden and the fines for violating this are insanely high.
+As in several-thousand-bucks high.

 - Stay away from natural reserves, hunting grounds or places with lots of wild animals.
-Not wild as in dangerous but wild as in birds, deer and other free-living animals.
+Not wild as in dangerous but wild as in deer and other free-living animals.
 I’d also steer clear from cows and their calves.
-Believe it or not, but people have died from coming between protective cows and their little ones.
-Switzerland is not always as save as it seems…
+Coming between a protective cow and their little one is never a good idea.

-- Choose “find host” and enter the city you’re going to stay in.
+- Choose "find host” and enter the city you’re travelling to.